-Management has evaluated subsequent events through November 23, 2022, the date the financial statements were available to be issued and has concluded that no other subsequent events have occurred that would require recognition or disclosure in the basic financial statements.
+Management has evaluated subsequent events through November 19, 2021, the date the financial statements were available to be issued and has concluded that no other subsequent events have occurred that would require recognition or disclosure in the basic financial statements.

 On March 11, 2021, President Biden signed the American Rescue Plan Act of 2021 which includes emergency funding for local governments related to the COVID-19 public health emergency.
-The City received an allocation in the amount of \$3,791,656, of which \$1,895,828 was received in July 2021 and \$1,895,828 was received in July 2022.
+The City will be receiving an allocation in the amount of \$3,791,657, of which \$1,895,828 was received in July 2021.